OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 head SRX3973296_1.q30.fastq -n 80000 > fs.fastq
 head SRX3973296_2.q30.fastq -n 80000 > rs.fastq
 ```
 This should give you about 40,000 paired reads.
 These are partial files to allow the assembly to complete in a reasonable amount of time.
-Together the files contain about 5*10^6 bp of sequence, which is about 1x coverage of a typical bacterial genome.
+Together the files contain about 4*10^6 bp of sequence (assuming an average read length of ~100bp), which is about 1x coverage of a typical bacterial genome.
 For a good assembly of a whole genome, you would typically aim for 100-200X coverage, but even 50X will yield a decent assembly.

 ### Ray Assembly